What Really Happens at a La Femme Boudoir Photo Shoot

 Growing up and working with Master Photographers as a Teenager

-I've been a photographer for a long time, and even before that, as a teenager, I assisted my parents, who are also Master Photographers and international print competition judges.
+I've been a photographer for a long time, and even before that, I assisted my parents throughout my childhood.
+They supported our family as professional photographers within their business, but were also Master Photographers and International print competition judges.
 I've photographed weddings, events, family portraits, newborns, seniors, and everything in-between.
-I can quickly adapt, and I think that's what makes it all so exciting for me and reassuring for my clients.
-Once the questionnaire comes back, and we talk it over, we discuss possible boudoir photo shoot dates.
+I can quickly adapt to personalities and new settings and I think that's what makes it all so exciting for me, but also reassuring for my clients.

 The Morning of the Session